Harpo3/archsimian/README.md

 ArchSimian uses the "star ratings" you have in MM4 and translates them into rating codes for its use.
 (See Notes 1 and 4)

 <b> Settings</b>
 <p>The Settings tab has functions to set locations for needed files, and user can choose to include new tracks or enable album-level variety.
 The first time the program is run this tab only will appear.

-The 3 locations including windows drive letter (not shown in this photo) must be identified for the program to run.</p>
+<b>The 3 directory locations and the Windows drive letter locations ALL must be identified during initial setup for the program to run.</b>

+(windows drive letter location edit box is not shown in the photo) .</p>
 <img src="http://imgur.com/dwwhb1B.png/..." data-canonical-src="http://imgur.com/dwwhb1B.png" width="502" height="600" />

 <b> MM4.DB Update</b>